woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 3. Analytics

 == Unreleased ==

+- Fix: allow for more terms to be shown for product attributes in the Analytics orders report. #5868
 - Tweak: update the content and timing of the NeedSomeInspiration note. #6076

 == Changelog ==